intel/neural-compressor/docs/tuning_strategies.md

   approach: post_training_static_quant               # optional. default value is post_training_static_quant.
   calibration:
     sampling_size: 1000, 2000                        # optional. default value is the size of whole dataset. used to set how many portions of calibration dataset is used. exclusive with iterations field.
-    dataloader:                                      # optional. if not specified, user need construct a q_dataloader in code for ilit.Quantization.
+    dataloader:                                      # optional. if not specified, user need construct a q_dataloader in code for lpot.Quantization.
       dataset:
         TFRecordDataset:
           root: /path/to/tf_record